tiberiuvicol/Q17-audiophile-amplifier/README.md

 <br>
 Q: Why no output inductor ?<br>
 A: <i>This is a highly debatable question.<br>
-Engineers , I’m an engineer too, like to “play safe”, but I’m also a nerd audiophile.
+I’m a nerd audiophile.
 I like good sound more than “playing safe”.<br>
 However, your speaker cables have already an important inductance and parasitic capacitance that must considered. <br>
 In some particular cases adding an output inductor may be needed, but these are very … few particular ones.<br>
 To be short, Q17 with no coil sound better.</i><br>